OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (editors note:  - how should this be referenced and linked? )

 # Status of this document
-The v0.8 draft is a specification candidate - this draft version is for peer review and not meant for distribution.
+The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.

 ## Copyright Notice
 Copyright (c) 2016 Kantara and the persons identified as the document authors.
 All rights reserved.